WHAT WE DO

 Kew is one of only 17 World Heritage Sites in England.
 Among its glories are its trees; many precious and rare.
 No installation can disturb or damage their roots - just one of a host of considerations we had to take into account in our design, which used reversible ground anchors.

 Part of Pumpkin Man's instant appeal to the public was that we designed him to be installed overnight.
-At the end of the festival we did the same trick in reverse, so he vanished without trace overnight.
+At the end of the festival we did the same trick in reverse, so by dawn he had vanished without trace.
 Magic!

 we make landmarks that tell stories